openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 `additionalAlertmanagerConfigs` to point user alerts to this instance.

 The downsides are
-* Degraded user experience and overhead on the users.
+* Degraded user experience and overhead on the cluster admins.
+* No console integration.
 * The additional setup wouldn't be supported by Red Hat.

 [user-workload-monitoring-enhancement]: https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/user-workload-monitoring.md